Mikhail Zygar: Biography

 In December 2015, Zygar announced he would be leaving the post of chief editor.
 He told Kommersant that he intends to engage in his own multimedia project "1917.
 Free History".
 "I’m five and a half years running the channel, every Executive needs to expire once a period, that’s right, I gotta do something," added Zygar.
 But according to other independent media, Zygar's resignation could be caused by political pressure.
-Chief editor of Echo of Moscow radio Alexei Venediktov claimed that some high-ranking statesmen, including Prime Minister Dmitry Medvedev, were infuriated by the book and they demanded Dozhd's owner Natalya Sindeyeva to get rid of Zygar.
+Chief editor of Echo of Moscow radio Alexei Venediktov claimed that some high-ranking statesmen, including Prime Minister Dmitry Medvedev, were infuriated by the book and they demanded TV Rain's owner Natalya Sindeyeva to get rid of Zygar.

 In 2018, Zygar has joined the Information and Democracy Commission, which has been created at the initiative of Reporters Without Borders with the intention to "mobilize all those who are committed to defending a free and pluralistic public space, which is essential for democracy".

-On February 24, 2022, the day Russia's invasion of Ukraine began, Zygar launched an online petition on Facebook condemning the war.
-On the third day of the war, he left Russia and lives in Berlin.
+On 24 February 2022, the day Russia's invasion of Ukraine began, Zygar launched an online petition on Facebook condemning the war.
+On the third day of the war, he left Russia and now lives in Berlin.

 Zygar writes a weekly column on Russia and the war for Der Spiegel, and a column for The New York Times.

-Since April 2022, Zygar has been making a series of interviews on YouTube with "the brightest minds of humanity", including Francis Fukuyama, Robert Sapolsky, Yuval Noah Harari, Steven Pinker, Ann Applebaum, Ralph Fiennes, John Malkovich, Timothy Snyder, Karl Schlögel, Massimo Pigliucci, William Taubman, Fareed Zakaria, Aleksander Kwaśniewski and Mikhail Gorbachev.
+Since April 2022, Zygar has been making a series of interviews on YouTube with "the brightest minds of humanity", including Francis Fukuyama, Robert Sapolsky, Yuval Noah Harari, Steven Pinker, Anne Applebaum, Ralph Fiennes, John Malkovich, Timothy Snyder, Karl Schlögel, Massimo Pigliucci, William Taubman, Fareed Zakaria, Aleksander Kwaśniewski and Mikhail Gorbachev.

 He organized the only interview of Russian independent media with Ukrainian president Volodymyr Zelenskyy after the start of the war.
+In 2024, he was convicted in absentia for disseminating fake news about the armed forces of the Russian Federation.

 Personal life

-On October 25, 2022, Zygar came out and announced his marriage to Russian actor Jean-Michel Scherbak in Portugal.
+On 25 October 2022, Zygar came out and announced his marriage to Russian actor Jean-Michel Scherbak in Portugal.